ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/monkey.md

 optional_hidden_info:
     release_notes__supported_minimum: https://github.com/monkey/monkey/blob/v1.0.0/README
     release_notes__recommended_minimum:
-    other_info: There are no specific release notes in the GitHub's release section.
-But the Readme in version 1.0.0 specifies the monkey's compatibility with ARM processors.
+    other_info: There are no specific release notes in GitHub’s release section, but the README for version 1.0.0 notes compatibility with Arm processors.

 ---